MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Status:
 * This checkbox is present in Microsoft Edge Canary 128.
-* This checkbox is not present in Microsoft Edge Stable 125.
+* This checkbox is present in Microsoft Edge Stable 127.

 <!-- ====================================================================== -->